PhilipEskins/forecasting/README.md

 ## Description

-_This webapp was created to help assist with assisting how to better forecast how much time a customer is exptected to wait tell we can get a crew out to them._
+_This webapp was created to help assist with how to better forecast how much time a customer is expected to wait tell we can get a crew out to them._

 ## Process